steinbergmedia/halion-script-api/src/HALion-Script/pages/getNoteDuration.md

 ## Description

-Function to measure the time delta between the last note-on event of the specified note and the call of this function.
+Function to measure the time delta between the last note-on or note-retrigger event of the specified note and the call of this function.

 **Available in:** Processor.